Teruel: Main sights

 On the outskirts of Teruel is Dinópolis Teruel, a combined theme park and museum centred on dinosaurs.
 Promoted as a paleontological park, it includes a life-size robotic model of a Tyrannosaurus rex.
 Dinópolis also owns three other museums in the surrounding area, which display the remains of dinosaurs discovered in the region.
 The chimney of the Teruel Power Plant is one of the tallest freestanding structures in Western Europe.

+Education and research

+A branch of the University of Zaragoza is located in Teruel.
+The Aragon Center for Physics of the Cosmos (CEFCA in Spanish), which conducts research in astrophysics and cosmology is also located in Teruel.
+CEFCA operates the Astrophysical Observatory of Javalambre (OAJ), which is located in the south of the Teruel province and recognized as a national Unique Scientific and Technical Infrastructure.

 Transportation

-Teruel Airport opened in 2013, but is primarily an aircraft storage and maintenance facility.
+Teruel Airport opened in 2013, after being repurposed from an original military airbase; it is primarily an aircraft storage and maintenance facility, with no passenger traffic.
+The nearest passenger airport is Valencia Airport, which is located 157 km south east of Teruel.

+Sport

+The 3rd Stage of The 2024 La Vuelta Femenina finished at Teruel on April 30.
+It was won by Marianne Vos.